liz-guenthner/clicky-game2/README.md

 3. Every time an image is clicked, the images shuffle and render to the page in a random order.

 4. Once the user's score is reset after an incorrect guess, the game restarts.

+## Issues

+1. I can't get the checkClickedPups function to get the id of the clicked pup.
+I wanted to push that id into an array and or see if it's in the array.

+2. If the clicked id is in the array, I wanted this function to send an error message and then restart, empty out new array and set score to 0.

+3. If the clicked id is not in the array, add the id to the new array, send success message and increment score.